Murder of Jessica Heeringa: Jessica Heeringa trial

 On December 13, 2016, a Muskegon County judge ruled that Willis would stand trial for murder and kidnapping charges in Heeringa's case.
-The judge decided there was enough evidence to call for a trial after four days of testimony during the preliminary hearing.
-Judge Raymond Kostrzewa noted evidence such as the folder on Willis's computer titled "vics" (possibly short for victims) which prosecutors say included a sub-folder titled with her initials, photos of Heeringa, and the date of her disappearance.
+After four days of testimony during the preliminary hearing, Judge Raymond Kostrzewa ruled that there was sufficient basis to proceed with a trial, noting evidence such as the folder on Willis's computer titled "vics" (possibly short for victims), which prosecutors say included a sub-folder titled with her initials, photos of Heeringa, and the date of her disappearance.
 They also found necrophilia and murder porn videos downloaded from the internet—some of which were simulated and some of which were real.

 The trial for Heeringa's murder took place in May 2018.
 After 1½ hours of deliberations, the jury found Willis guilty of Heeringa's kidnapping and murder on May 16, 2018.
-He received a life sentence without parole a month later.
+A month later, he received a sentence of life without parole.